 Credirapido 1 Avenida.
 Las Americas #24 La Paz, 59122263381 Open 9am to 7:30pm Monday to Saturday

 BNB Calle Espana N 90 Zona Central Sucre, 59146453055 Open 9am to 6:30pm Monday to Saturday

 Oasis Tours Calle Aniceto #95 Of.
 2 Sucre 66432437 Open 8am to 8pm seven days

 Tips for picking up cash in Bolivia

-The Department of Foreign Affairs and Trade warns Australian travellers in Bolivia to exercise a high degree of caution, so keep the following tips in mind when picking up cash:
+The Government of Canada warns Canadian travellers in Bolivia to exercise a high degree of caution due to ongoing political and social tensions, so keep the following tips in mind when picking up cash:

-- Don’t visit a cash pickup branch in an area where you feel unsafe
+Avoid visiting a cash pick-up branch in an area where you feel unsafe.

 What are the steps to send money to Bolivia?